Race and the war on drugs: Arrests

 A 1995 Bureau of Justice Statistics report found that from 1991 to 1993, 16% of those who sold drugs were black, but 49% of those arrested for doing so were black.

 A 2006 study concluded that blacks were significantly overrepresented for those arrested for drug delivery offenses in Seattle.
 The same study found that it was a result of law enforcement focusing on crack offenders and outdoor venues and dedicating resources to racially-heterogeneous neighborhoods.

 A 2010 study found little difference by race with regards to the rates of adolescent drug dealing.
 A 2012 study found that black youths were less likely than white youths to use or sell drugs but more likely to be arrested for doing so.

 A 2013 study by the American Civil Liberties Union determined that a black person in the United States was 3.73 times more likely to be arrested for marijuana possession than a white person, but both races have similar rates of marijuana use.
 Iowa had the highest racial disparity of the fifty states.
 Blacks in Iowa were arrested for marijuana possession at a rate 8.4 times higher than whites.
 One factor that may explain the difference in arrest rates between whites and blacks is that blacks are more likely than whites to buy marijuana outdoors, from a stranger, and away from home.

 A 2015 study concluded that minorities have been disproportionately arrested for drug offenses and the difference could not "be explained by differences in drug offending, non-drug offending, or residing in the kinds of neighborhoods likely to have heavy police emphasis on drug offending."

+The nature of the U.S.-sponsored war on drugs creates two dangerous consequences that often go largely unnoticed: racial profiling and irreversible harm done through legislation, both at the international and domestic spheres.
+With the introduction of the USA Patriot Act in October 2001 the United States appears to employ a surveillance strategy that ultimately weakens the civil rights of those affected, often through unbalanced criminal proceedings.
+These policies fail to acknowledge South American women's realities, which are intersectionality observed through socioeconomic positions, cultural and gender expectations, and unfamiliarity with the English language in criminal procedures Studies have shown the increase of racial profiling in Latino women as a method to deter the war on drugs, creating power imbalances as U.S. policies are pushed to national South American governments.
+The war on drugs has caused irreversible consequences to Latino women that should shape future understanding of the harms of racial profiling and not addressing the deeper issues of individual realities in the conflict.